 You may watch the Powers of Ten video again.
 However, this time your teacher will pause the video at each scale, and you will need to think about what appears and disappears when you zoom in or out.
-You will need to complete the table below, and as you watch the video again, think about the size of different systems and if they match the groups you made on the first page.
+Complete the table below.

-What You See When You Zoom In Starting Point: What You See When You Zoom Out
+What You See When You Zoom In Starting Point: What You See What You See When You Zoom Out

-20011111 What You See 200111 Cut

 Picnic Blanket City Park Chicago

 City Park Chicago Lake Michigan

 Lake Michigan United States Earth

 Earth Solar System Galaxy

 Solar System Galaxy Universe

 Skin Hand Body of a Man or Woman

 Skin cells Skin Hand

 White Blood Cell Capillaries Skin

 Carbon Atom DNA molecule Cell Nucleus

 Quarks Carbon Atom DNA